 Due to the timing of charges and the need for things to process through multiple systems, it can take 1 to 2 billing cycles for your account to be fully closed.

 To speed up the process, pay any outstanding charges as soon as you are billed and return all your leased equipment (e.g., modems, routers) as soon as possible.
 If we receive your equipment quickly, it lessens the chance that additional bills will be generated.
 (Plus, you don't have to worry about incurring new charges for unreturned equipment.)

-We are sorry to lose you as a CenturyLink customer, but maybe we don't have to.
+We would hate to lose you as a CenturyLink customer, and maybe we don't have to.
 Do any of these scenarios pertain to your situation?